-- 1. To elect the six director nominees named in the attached proxy statement to serve until the 2018 annual meeting of stockholders and until successors are duly elected or until the earliest of their removal, resignation or death; - 2.
+- 1. To elect the six director nominees named in the attached proxy statement to serve until the 2019 annual meeting of stockholders and until successors are duly elected or until the earliest of their removal, resignation or death; - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accountant for the year ending December 31, 2017; and - 4.
+To approve the Uniti Group Inc. Employee Stock Purchase Plan; - 4.
+To approve an amendment to the Company's charter to provide stockholders with the power to amend the Company's bylaws; - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accountant for the year ending December 31, 2018; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.

-Only stockholders of record at the close of business on March 10, 2017, the record date for the Annual Meeting, will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
+Only stockholders of record at the close of business on March 16, 2018, the record date for the Annual Meeting, will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.

 We are pleased to take advantage of the rules of the U.S. Securities and Exchange Commission that allow companies to furnish their proxy materials over the Internet.
-As a result, beginning on March 30, 2017, we began mailing a Notice of Internet Availability of Proxy Materials to our stockholders rather than a full paper set of the proxy materials.
+As a result, beginning on April 5, 2018, we began mailing a Notice of Internet Availability of Proxy Materials to our stockholders rather than a full paper set of the proxy materials.
 The Notice of Internet Availability of Proxy Materials contains instructions on how to access our proxy materials over the Internet, as well as instructions on how stockholders may obtain a paper copy of our proxy materials.